joshgerdes/jekyll-uno/_drafts/validate-that-your-azure-resources-are-deployed-per-the-well-architected-framework.md

 ![](/uploads/export_azruledata_excel.png)

-_Note: The export, contains the Subscription/Resource Names so you can definitely see what resources can improve upon, however, I removed it from my screenshot._
+_Note: The export contains the Subscription/Resource Names, so you can definitely see what resources can improve upon; however, I removed it from my screenshot._

 **Congratulations**!
-You now have more visibility and hopefully, some useful recommendations for improving your Azure services!
+You now have more visibility and, hopefully, some useful recommendations for improving your Azure services!

 ### Additional Resources

-* If you found PSRules.Azure interesting, how about getting any Failed rules, how about getting any failed rules pushed to Azure Monitor?
+* If you found PSRules.Azure interesting; how about getting any Failed rules?
+How about getting any failed rules pushed to Azure Monitor?

 [PSRule to Azure Monitor](https://github.com/microsoft/PSRule.Monitor "PSRule to Azure Monitor")